pfheatwole/thesis/source/introduction.rst

 Paragliding is a recreational flying activity that uses a lightweight, flexible wing for non-powered flight.
 The pilot is strapped into a harness suspended from the wing by a network of thin connecting lines.
-The pilot controls the wing by manipulating the lines and shifting their weight inside the harness.
+The wing is controlled by manipulating the lines and shifting the pilot's weight inside the harness.

 There are a variety of reasons that people choose to fly.
 Some flights begin